 After you successfully complete detox, you will be ready to transition into the therapeutic phase of marijuana addiction treatment.
 The cornerstone of Landmark Recovery’s marijuana abuse treatment programs is behavioral therapy, a form of psychotherapy that will help change the negative thought patterns underlying harmful marijuana use and replace them with healthier ways of coping with stress and other triggering situations.
 Behavioral therapies that have been effectively used to treat marijuana addiction include cognitive-behavioral therapy, contingency management, and motivational enhancement therapy.
 15 Other scientifically valid interventions incorporated into our individualized marijuana treatment programs include individual and group counseling, family therapy, peer support meetings, meditation and mindfulness therapy, health and wellness education, and exercise and recreational activities.

-Landmark Recovery of Las Vegas can help you overcome marijuana addiction in a safe and comforting environment.
+Landmark Recovery of Las Vegas can provide marijuana treatment for your addiction in a safe and comforting environment.
 Please call our Las Vegas treatment center at 725-217-9910 to learn more about our medical detox and marijuana treatment programs.

 We can help prepare you to live beyond addiction.
 Talk to a recovery specialist today.